solanto/Trusty.jl/readme.md

 ## Documentation

 Currently, exported names are documented.
-You can access this documentation via your IDE or the `?` command in the REPL.
+You can access this documentation through your editor or the `?` command in the REPL.